Plumber in Charlotte NC, Plumbers you can trust!

 • Run cold water for around 30 more seconds to rinse away any remaining debris.

-Most disposals have an overload protector to prevent the motor from overheating.
+Most disposals have a overload protector to prevent the motor from overheating.
 The overload sensor could have been triggered If your disposal cut off during normal operation.

 • Turn the disposal switch to the off position.